elainebroche-dev/anagram/README.md

 -   __F04 Select Topic__

     - Depending on the data available the user will be shown a maximum of 4 topic buttons to select from - currently data for 4 topics has been provided and so the screen will appear as shown in the below screenshot.
 Each button is labelled with the topic title.
-The user can quit the game at this point by clicking on the "X" at the top left of the screen.
+The user can quit the game at this point by clicking on the "<<" at the top left of the screen.
 Clicking on a topic button will start a round of questions on the selected topic.

       ![Choose Topic](documentation/to be written)